 Work samples are critical to each application and are carefully considered during application review.
 CAH strongly recommends that applicants pay close attention to the content of work sample submissions.
 The guidelines on work sample submissions depend on the grant program.
 Applicants are encouraged to adhere to the suggested work samples or risk ineligibility for consideration of a grant award.

-Work samples must be no more than three (3) years old from the date of submission.
+Applicants shall include at least one (1) work sample no more than three (3) years old from the date of submission.
 Submitting older work samples may render the application ineligible for funding consideration.